On the $\lambda$-invariant of Selmer groups arising from certain quadratic twists of Gross curves: Abstract

 \section{Abstract}

 Let $q$ be a prime with $q \equiv 7 \mod 8$, and let $K=\BQ(\sqrt{-q})$.
 Then $2$ splits in $K$, and we write $\fp$ for either of the primes $K$ above $2$.
 Let $K_\infty$ be the unique $\BZ_2$-extension of $K$ unramified outside $\fp$ with $n$-th layer $K_n$.
 For certain quadratic and biquadratic extensions $\fF/K$, we prove a simple exact formula for the $\lambda$-invariant of the Galois group of the maximal abelian 2-extension unramified outside $\fp$ of the field $\fF_\infty = \fF K_\infty$.
 Equivalently, our result determines the exact $\BZ_2$-corank of certain Selmer groups over $\fF_\infty$ of a large family of quadratic twists of the higher dimensional abelian variety with complex multiplication, which is the restriction of scalars to $K$ of the Gross curve with complex multiplication defined over the Hilbert class field of $K$.
-We also give applications on the associated Selmer groups over $K_n$ in the case $\lambda=1$.
+We also discuss computations of the associated Selmer groups over $K_n$ in the case when the $\lambda$-invariant is equal to $1$.